How to Use a Bible Commentary

 Once you come to a consensus conclusion about the passage, ask your pastor (or another elder) their thoughts about the passage and about what you have learned from the commentaries you’ve studied.

-Bible Study Tools Plus subscribers have access to a wide range of Bible commentaries, including the ESV Study Bible and those written by John Calvin, Matthew Henry, Charles Spurgeon, and C.I.
+The Bible Study Tools website offers a wide range of Bible commentaries, including the ESV Study Bible and those written by John Calvin, Matthew Henry, Charles Spurgeon, and C.I.
 Scofield.
 Take a look at our list and see which commentary will best help you dive deeper into the Word of God.

 Once again, be prayerful and mindful of these things: